 It's all too common for students to feel a sense of dread when reviewing each big exam date on a new syllabus.
 School-related anxiety is common, and anxiety surrounding exams can be a big contributor to that stress.
 Test anxiety, especially final exam anxiety, can cause racing thoughts, poor concentration, sweaty palms, and nausea.
 This can easily cause a student to lose control and put a halt to all their hard work.

 If you find yourself experiencing exam anxiety, you're not alone.
 Exam anxiety can add crushing stress to the end of the semester.
 In this article, we'll discuss a few of the ways you can combat exam anxiety and shift your focus toward success.

-Understand the causes of exam anxiety.
+The causes of exam anxiety